InnoZ/MAS/README.md

 The installation of Java under a Linux distribution can either be done in the software center or in the terminal.
 To update e.g. OpenJDK, Version X you need to run

-> sudo apt-get install openjdk-X-jdk openjdk-X-source
+`sudo apt-get install openjdk-X-jdk openjdk-X-source`

 If Ubuntu should not find the requested files, you need to add the ppa key with the following command

-> sudo add-apt-repository ppa:openjdk-r/ppa
+`sudo add-apt-repository ppa:openjdk-r/ppa'`

 After that, run

-> sudo apt-get update
+`sudo apt-get update`

 and execute the sudo apt-get install command again.